UniqueIsem/CRUD-Route/README.md

 - route files (images or videos)
 All this information stored on a SQLite database and setted on a ListView where we can view the saved routes.
 Besides the routes we have an inclination tool witch indicates to the user the inclination level for the curves on the road.

-The goal for this aplication beta is to create a social media where bikers could upload and share routes with his community or friends.

 This aplication implements multiple mobile tools as:
 -  Splash screen